Understanding the Ukraine Permission Extension (UPE) Scheme

 Prepare your passport, BRP, and supporting documents.

-Applications are free and processed within 8 weeks.
+Applications are free and are typically processed within 8 weeks.

 After You Apply

-Once submitted, you may be able to continue your stay under section 3C leave, meaning you won’t become an overstayer while awaiting a decision.
+Once submitted, you may be able to continue your stay under section 3C leave.
+This means you will not become an overstayer while awaiting a decision.

 If approved: